clerma/ohhsnap/_booths/2-social-booth.md

           </p>
           <!-- Text -->
           <p class="fs-sm text-white-60 mb-0">
            Keep the look and feel consistent.
-With customizable hardware, digital and physical items conveying a consistent message regardless if its a wedding or a brand.
+With customizable hardware, digital and physical items convey a consistent message regardless if it's a wedding or a brand.
           </p>
           </div>
         </div>